 John Haslet's regiment marched to New York and into the defense works on Long Island in the late summer of 1776.
 General George Washington had occupied the city, but the British armada under Lord Howe sailed south and descended on Staten Island before invading Long Island at Brooklyn's Gravesend.

-When the British surrounded the Americans, Haslet's regiment and First Maryland held firm against the onslaught.
-At the high point of the slugfest, Lord Stirling, an American General, and Scottish peer named William Alexander took command of the two regiments and led them in a series of gallant charges against British General Cornwallis's regulars.
+When the British surrounded the Americans, Haslet's regiment and the First Maryland held firm against the attack.
+At the peak of the fight, Lord Stirling, an American general and Scottish peer named William Alexander, took command of both regiments and led them in a series of brave charges against British General Cornwallis's regular troops.

 Absorbing volley after volley from the red-coated ranks, the two regiments were torn to shreds.
-But their discipline and sacrifice allowed the remainder of the American army to flee to the safety of the defense works near Brooklyn Heights.
-This action is a critical event in my novel, The Patriot Spy.
-Ironically, Haslet and the Maryland commander, Colonel John Smallwood, were on court martial duty in New York City and only returned as the battle ended.
+However, their discipline and sacrifice allowed the rest of the American army to retreat to the safety of the defenses near Brooklyn Heights.
+This event is a pivotal moment in my novel, The Patriot Spy.
+Ironically, Haslet and the Maryland commander, Colonel John Smallwood, were on court-martial duty in New York City and only returned after the battle had ended.

 Retreat, Fight, and Retreat

-Haslet and his regiment served gallantly throughout the following months as the Continentals were driven from New York City.
-During the retreat, Haslet and his men trounced a corps of Loyalists at Mamaroneck.
+Haslet and his regiment fought bravely during the months that followed as the Continentals were forced out of New York City.
+During the retreat, Haslet and his men defeated a Loyalist corps at Mamaroneck.

-At White Plains on 28 October, Haslet and Smallwood stood gallantly with their regiments on Chatterton Hill.
-When the militia they were sent to reinforce broke and ran, the two Continental regiments stood their ground until enemy numbers and firepower forced a withdrawal.
-But the stand on Chatterton Hill robbed General Howe of a complete victory, and the Americans would live to fight another day.
+At White Plains on October 28, Haslet and Smallwood stood bravely with their regiments on Chatterton Hill.
+When the militia they were sent to reinforce broke and fled, the two Continental regiments held their ground until the enemy's numbers and firepower forced a retreat.
+However, the stand on Chatterton Hill denied General Howe a complete victory, and the Americans would live to fight another day.

 War on the Run

 General Washington's army was on the run for the next two months.
-Fort Washington fell, and his men abandoned Fort Lee as they beat feet across New Jersey towards the Delaware and Pennsylvania, where Washington hoped to regroup and make a stand.
-Haslet and his men fought many small battles - skirmishing during a "fighting retreat" that reduced the Delaware Regiment to no more than 100 "effectives" – men capable of fighting by the time they crossed the Delaware River to join the main army.
+Fort Washington fell, and his men abandoned Fort Lee as they hurried across New Jersey toward the Delaware and Pennsylvania, where Washington hoped to regroup and make a stand.
+Haslet and his men fought many small battles—skirmishing during a "fighting retreat" that reduced the Delaware Regiment to no more than 100 "effectives"—men capable of fighting by the time they crossed the Delaware River to rejoin the main army.

 Trenton

-Knowing he needed to strike in days, Washington launched his famous Christmas surprise attack, crossing over the ice-clogged Delaware River on the night of 25 December 1776.
-The army trudged the nine miles under a black and cold sky to their objective: the over one thousand-string Hessian garrison at Trenton.
-Although barely two companies strong, Haslet and his men were in the van.
-After a bitter but short exchange of musket and artillery fire, the garrison surrendered, giving Washington one of the great victories of the war.
-Before Haslet had time to refit, enlistments were expiring, as was the case throughout the army.
+Knowing he needed to strike within days, Washington launched his famous Christmas surprise attack, crossing the ice-clogged Delaware River on the night of December 25, 1776.
+The army trudged the nine miles under a dark and cold sky to their target: the Hessian garrison at Trenton, which had over a thousand troops.
+Although barely two companies strong, Haslet and his men led the charge.
+After a brief but fierce exchange of musket and artillery fire, the garrison surrendered, giving Washington one of the war's greatest victories.
+Before Haslet had time to refit, enlistments were expiring, as they were across the entire army.

 Assunpink Creek

-Days later, the army was back at Trenton, defending a low ridgeline behind a creek south of Trenton and waiting for the British counterstrike of more than 5,000 fresh redcoats under an angry General Cornwallis.
-A late afternoon firefight on 2 January 1777 caused Cornwallis to stand down and strike with all his force the following day.
-But Washington stole a march and sent his army on an 18-mile night march around the British to attack their supply base at Princeton.
+Days later, the army returned to Trenton, defending a low ridgeline behind a creek south of the town and waiting for the British counterattack with more than 5,000 fresh redcoats under an angry General Cornwallis.
+A late afternoon firefight on January 2, 1777, caused Cornwallis to stand down and strike with all his force the next day.
+However, Washington outmaneuvered them and executed an 18-mile night march around the British to attack their supply base at Princeton.

 Destiny at Princeton

-The dawn of 3 January broke bright but cold with snow covering fields and roads.
-Colonel Haslet's regiment was now a handful of officers.
-Months of fighting coupled with expired enlistments had melted his regiment away.
-But Haslet's experience and capable leadership were vital, so Washington named him second in command to General Hugh Mercer, his best commander.
+The dawn of January 3rd broke bright but cold, with snow covering fields and roads.
+Colonel Haslet's regiment was now just a handful of officers.
+Months of fighting and expired enlistments had worn down his regiment.
+However, Haslet's experience and capable leadership remained crucial, so Washington appointed him as second in command to General Hugh Mercer, his best commander.

-Mercer's division was the vanguard and marching through William Clarke's orchard when two crack regiments of British regulars unleashed a horrific series of volleys in which Mercer's horse was shot from under him.
-Mercer sprung to his feet and drew his saber as the wave of red closed on him.
+Mercer's division was at the forefront, marching through William Clarke's orchard when two crack regiments of British regulars unleashed a horrific barrage of volleys, shooting Mercer's horse out from under him.
+Mercer quickly got to his feet and drew his saber as the wave of red moved in on him.
 When he refused to be taken prisoner, they clubbed him and then bayonetted him while he lay helpless in the snow.
-He died of his wounds.
+He died from his wounds.

 The Field of Honor